spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 | **Search domain(s)** | Comma-separated list of DNS search domains.|

   The installation process stands up a kind cluster locally that will orchestrate the remainder of the installation.
-This will take some time.
+The installation takes some time.

   Upon completion, a new EC configuration file named ``ec.yaml`` is generated and its location is displayed in the terminal.
 Credentials and tokens are encrypted in the YAML file.